JudyKibe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions : sets the mode of the file to mirror Oleh's mode 11-directoriies_permissions : Adds execute permission to all subdirectories 12-directory_permissions : Creates a directory with 751 permissions 13-change_group : Change he group owner of a file
+10-mirror_permissions : sets the mode of the file to mirror Oleh's mode 11-directoriies_permissions : Adds execute permission to all subdirectories 12-directory_permissions : Creates a directory with 751 permissions 13-change_group : Change the group owner of a file 100-change_owner_and_group : Change the owner and group owner of all the files in the directory